-MAC Makes Music has been commissioned by the Fair Play project to support with training and workforce development.
-Fair Play is a Youth Music funded project led by Worcestershire, Warwickshire, and Gloucestershire Music Education Hubs which aims to improve and embed inclusive practice (https://www.severnarts.org.uk/fair-play).
+MAC Makes Music was commissioned by the Fair Play project to support with training and workforce development.
+Fair Play is a Youth Music funded project led by Worcestershire, Warwickshire, and Gloucestershire Music Education Hubs which aims to improve and embed inclusive practice; https://www.severnarts.org.uk/fair-play.

-These sessions have already taken place.
-If you would like to access the recordings please contact Emma Nenadic: email@example.com
+If you would like to access the recordings please contact Severn Arts on [email protected].

 Music Technology to Inform Inclusive Practice, Kris Halpin

-This Fair Play session, led by Kris Halpin, will explore the use of music technology across different education settings and how it can be incorporated with other instruments for effective, inclusive group music-making.
-Using the Social Model of Disability, Kris will discuss the value of combining tech and non-tech instruments, speaking from his own lived experience as a disabled musician.
-He will also give some practical demonstrations of different forms of music technology, including his Mi.Mu gloves.
+This session explored the use of music technology across different education settings and how it can be incorporated with other instruments for effective, inclusive group music-making.
+Using the Social Model of Disability, Kris discussed the value of combining tech and non-tech instruments, speaking from his own lived experience as a disabled musician.
+He also gave some practical demonstrations of different forms of music technology, including his Mi.Mu gloves.

 Supporting Children to Capture their own Progression and Learning, Ann Jones